Lowcountry athletes participate in senior showcase

 The Blitz Senior Game, which is the first of its kind to take place in the Lowcountry, was competitive.
 The two all-star teams entered the final quarter tied 21-21 before the East squad pulled away in the final 12 minutes to earn a 38-21 victory over the West squad.

-St. John’s Christian Academy quarterback Nai’Ryan Bookert took the helm for the East offense on several of its drives.
+St. John’s Christian Academy quarterback Nai’Ryan Bookert took the helm for the East offense on multiple drives.
 His targets included Fort Dorchester receiver Keith Desaussure, Berkeley receiver Solomon Butler and Woodland receiver Javon Walker.

 “This was a good experience,” Bookert said.
 “I had a lot of fun with these guys over the past three days.
 I feel like we built a really good brotherhood, a lot of good relationships and made some life-long friends.
 I’m very blessed and thankful for the opportunity.
 All these guys were definitely selected because of the work they put in all season and it’s nice to get rewarded for that.”